brunocarmena57/ASP.NET-Learning-Pathway/Learning Resources/HTTP/README.md

 A request message has 3 main parts:

-Request line: Shows the method, url and http version
+Request line: Shows the method, url and http version.

-Headers: Has information to give the server
+Headers: Has information to give the server.

-Body: Only if method is POST
+Body: Only if method is POST.

 ### 3. What are the important HTTP methods (or HTTP verbs) – (GET, POST, PUT, PATCH, HEAD, DELETE)?

-GET: Request visualize data
+GET: Request visualize data.

-POST: Send data to the server
+POST: Send data to the server.

-PUT: To update/replace a record of a database
+PUT: To update/replace a record of a database.

-PATCH: Partially update/replace a record of a database
+PATCH: Partially update/replace a record of a database.

-HEAD: Same as GET with no Body
+HEAD: Same as GET with no Body.

-DELETE: To remove record of a database
+DELETE: To remove record of a database.

 ### 4. What are the important HTTP status codes?